CatHecker/CatHecker/README.md

 ## Heeey! 👾

 My name is Emil!
-I'm backend junior developer from Ufa.
+I'm backend/frontend junior developer in Kazan, Russia.
 At the moment I am a student of KPFU
 <!--
 **CatHecker/CatHecker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.